 From 2004 through early 2007, I provided a variety of services to a diverse range of clients as a Senior Associate with WireMedia Communications, a communications design and consulting firm then based in New York City.

-Web Design and Project Management: WireMedia designed and built sites for nonprofits, political activists, government agencies, fashion designers, health and wellness practitioners, educational organizations, independent artists, travel and tourism brokers, investment bankers and more.
+UX, Web Design and Project Management: WireMedia designed and built sites for nonprofits, political activists, government agencies, fashion designers, health and wellness practitioners, educational organizations, independent artists, travel and tourism brokers, investment bankers and more.
 Working with such an incredibly diverse spectrum of clients, often as the main client liaison and/or project manager, was a constant education.
 As part of the WireMedia web team, my focus was always on clean design, client needs and accessible user interface.
 We prided ourselves on creating content management systems that even novice web users would be comfortable employing.
 Highlights: the frontend overhaul of the New York Civil Liberties Union website, the site redesign for the Urban Education Fund and the design/development of Wellness Interactive’s website.

 Graphic Design and Illustration: WireMedia offered a complete suite of print services to clients.
 I worked on brochures, business cards, logos and other collateral on a regular basis.
 A particular focus was the maintenance of client print materials and consistent application of brand identity across materials both in online and off.
 I was even called on for occasional illustration services, such as a political cartoon for research agency Goodwin Simon.